 Test the orange peels as you go.
 Take a bite, if the peel is at all firm to the bite, it needs more cooking.

 If the water has boiled down and the mixture starts to stick to the bottom of the pot, add more water, a cup at a time.

 When the peels are soft, remove from heat.

 4 Remove the pectin bag and place it in a bowl to let cool until it is comfortable to touch.

 Measure the fruit and add sugar and pectin

-"Milk" the pectin until you have released anywhere from 2 Tbsp to 4 Tbsp of pectin.
-It should take a few minutes.
+"Milk" the pectin until you have released about a tablespoon of pectin.
 The pectin has the consistency of sour cream.
 Add it to the orange mixture.

 Second stage of cooking

-1 Heat the jelly mixture on medium high and bring it to a rapid boil, stirring occasionally, making sure nothing is sticking to the bottom of the pan.
+1 Boil and check temperature: Heat the jelly mixture on medium high and bring it to a rapid boil, stirring occasionally, making sure nothing is sticking to the bottom of the pan.
 Secure a candy thermometer to the side of the pan.